Wavesonics/FastTrack/app/src/main/res/raw/tips.md

 ## Very Low Calorie Foods

-You can actually eat a couple calories during your fast and still be just as effective.
+You can actually eat a couple of calories during your fast and still be just as effective.
 Try to keep it under 100 calories per day.
 To this end, here is a recipe I find very effective at "feeling like food" while only being about 5 calories per serving:

-**Spicy Chicken Broth:**
+**Spicy Broth:**

 - 1 tsp of chicken bouillon
 - 8oz (1 cup) boiling water
 - Dash of habanero hot sauce
 - Dash of lime juice

+For Vegan or Vegan fasters, you can substitute chicken bouillon for vegetable bouillon.

 ## Appetite suppressants
 - **Coffee:** more than just filling your stomach up a bit to feel full, will actively suppress your appetite for a while